commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer gift_card:balance_change_cents ID`

 The balance change, in cents.
 Send a negative value to reduces the card balance by the specified amount.
-Send a positive value to recharge the gift card (if rechargeable)..
+Send a positive value to recharge the gift card (if rechargeable).

 ```
 USAGE